\textsc{The Three Hundred} project: The \textsc{Gizmo-Simba} run: Introduction

 In this paper, we introduce another set of hydrodynamic runs to \theth\ suite, namely the \simba\ runs \footnote{Note that to distinguish from the {\sc Simba} simulation~\citep{Dave2019} which is a 100$\hMpc$ cosmological hydrodynamic simulation run with the same code, this run for \theth\ clusters is referred to as \simba\ run.}.
 This suite uses the {\sc Gizmo} cosmological hydrodynamics code in its Meshless Finite Mass (MFM) solver mode, as opposed to the {\sc Gadget}-based runs which use Smoothed Particle Hydrodynamics (SPH).
 It further includes a suite of galaxy formation physics similar to that in the recent {\sc Simba} simulation~\citep{Dave2019} that yields an excellent match to a wide range of galaxy, black hole, and intergalactic medium properties.
-Moreover, it includes some novel input physics modules such as torque-limited black hole growth, stably bipolar jet feedback, and on-the-fly dust tracking, making it a valuable addition to the existing \theth\ suite. \simba\ thus provides a state-of-the-art new set of simulations to investigate and compare to the various other models in \theth\ project.
-Here we present the \simba\ results and its calibration based on the stellar properties within galaxy clusters, after which we make extensive comparisons to the \gadgetx\ runs which are mostly calibrated by gas properties and represents the other state-of-the-art hydrodynamic galaxy formation model within \theth.
-This work thus sets the stage for many future investigations of cluster physics across multiple hydrodynamic and semi-analytic models.
+Its novel input physics modules such as torque-limited black hole growth, stably bipolar jet feedback, and on-the-fly dust tracking, make it a valuable addition to the existing \theth\ suite.

 This paper is organised in the following order: we first introduce the \theth\ project in \S\ref{sec:300}.
 Then, we present the details of the new \simba\ run in \S\ref{sec:simba}.
 The general comparisons to the other models and observation results are shown in \S\ref{sec:results}.
 We also include the gas scaling relations in the appendixes which seem less affected.
 At last, we conclude and discuss our results in \S\ref{sec:conc}.